 Therefore you’ll find this photograph not only on the frontpage of the former Scanmar webpage, but also on their flyers and brochures.
 As the MONITOR is probably the best-known wind vane worldwide, it is no wonder, that this pic also appears in sailing magazines like the „Practical Boat Owner“, which is Britains biggest-selling boating magazine (see an excerpt from an article below).

-Since 2004 Rolling Stone resides in Braunschweig, Germany, during the winter and cruises mostly the Baltic Sea in the summer.
+Between 2004 – 2020 Rolling Stone resided in Braunschweig, Germany, during the winter and cruised mostly the Baltic Sea in the summer.
+Since 2020 her new home port is SAILING CITY KIEL – a much more adequate place for an offshore yacht.
 More information about her you will find on the follwoing pages – and now enjoy and have fun!